 A student who withdraws from the semester must return all outstanding loans from the Library immediately upon withdrawal regardless of the original due date.
 Any items not returned will be declared "lost" and charged to the student's account.

 Students who do not register in a program of study for six or more consecutive semesters are required to apply for readmission if they wish to continue at the University of Guelph.
 In assessing whether a student is registered in a program of study, a cancelled semester registration does not count as a registered semester whereas a voluntary withdrawal from the semester does.
-Students who are studying on exchange programs, on a University study abroad program, or on coop work terms are considered to be registered at the University (see Time Limitations in this chapter).
+Students who are studying on exchange programs, on a University study abroad program, or on coop work terms are considered to be registered at the University.
 Students registered solely at another institution on a Letter of Permission are not considered to be registered at the University of Guelph.

 Required to Withdraw